AdamKyle/flare/resources/info/adventure/section-2.md

 Lets go over some basics.

-- Adventures have a set number of levels, this is then multipled by the time per level to give you the total time.
+- Adventures have a set number of levels, this is then multiplied by the time per level to give you the total time.
-  - The longer the adventure, the greator the chance for random items, quest items from monsters and gold rushes.
+  - The longer the adventure, the greater the chance for random items, quest items from monsters and gold rushes.
 - Adventures can give bonuses to your chance at a gold rush, finding items and training skills.
 These are calculated at the end of each successful floor.
-  - You can see this in the adventure details for each eadventure at that specific location.
+  - You can see this in the adventure details for each adventure at that specific location.

 Adventures can belong to more the one location, but will always count as the same adventure in your log.